mozilla-services/wimms/SCHEMA.rst

 - Node
 - Generation
   Highest timestamp of the browserid cert, based on issuing of cert.
+  A generation number older than MAX_GENERATION indicates a 'retired' user.
 - Client State
   Hash of Sync encryption key.
 - Created At